braam/programming/README.md

 ##### · webupdate_BKM
 This is an pretty dirty bash shell script for downloading the latest Openscape Business software versions from the company webserver.
 It uses an already file exists check.

+##### · dragonsubs
+Simple script written in python to download subtitles in different languages for movies or tv shows using www.dragonsubtitles.com, see the script-comments to know the syntax.

+##### · getURL
+Fetch a webpage or file from windows commandline, with batchscript and JScript.
+Credits to the original author.